 Reconditioned is defined in NEC Article 100 as “Electromechanical systems, equipment, apparatus, or components that are restored to operating conditions.
 This process differs from normal servicing of equipment that remains within a facility, or replacement of listed equipment on a one-to-one basis.”

 Normal maintenance and servicing of equipment or replacement of Certified (Listed) equipment on a one-to-one basis is not considered reconditioning.
 For example, replacing a fuse, circuit breaker, motor starter or motor control bucket identified on the equipment markings or installation instructions does not qualify as reconditioning.
-Other field modifications require a field evaluation to determine if the modified product complies with UL’s requirements.
+Other field modifications require a field evaluation to determine if the modified product complies with UL Solutions' requirements.

 An exception regarding field modifications is installing a Certified (Classified) retrofit kit in accordance with the kit installation instructions such as converting a luminaire to an LED light source.
 NEC Section 410.7 specifies that a retrofitted luminaire shall not be considered reconditioned.
 UL Certifies (Classifies) LED retrofit kits under the product categories Light-emitting-diode Luminaire Retrofit Kits (IFAR) and Light-emitting-diode Retrofit Luminaire Conversion Kits for Use in Hazardous Locations (IFUL).
-The UL guide information and Certified (Classified) kits can be located on UL Product iQ at Productiq.UL.com; enter IFAR or IFUL at the search field.
+The UL Solutions guide information and Certified (Classified) kits can be located on UL Product iQ at Productiq.UL.com; enter IFAR or IFUL at the search field.

-NOTE: UL also Certifies (Classifies) such LED retrofit kits for Canada under the comparable Canadian product categories IFAR7 and IFUL7.
+NOTE: UL Solutions also Certifies (Classifies) such LED retrofit kits for Canada under the comparable Canadian product categories IFAR7 and IFUL7.